Jimwi/ilets_words/day30/10 Researcher Talk: Dear Sirs: I Believe You are Wasting Your Time.md

 Dr. Tilley: He was.
 So Wertham certainly felt that Donald Duck and Mickey Mouse and some of the Warner brothers properties like Bugs Bunny would qualify as a crime comic, but those were licensed products that were published by Dell Comics and Dell was an entity unto itself.
 It had such tremendous sales that it did not feel threatened by these attacks on comics, although it did `amp up` some of its internal PR to help protect itself, but Dell's vice president testified as a favorable witness at the Senate hearing.
 So there was some immunity, in a sense.
 To concern with those properties.

-Audience member: Was there any response either internally people writing memos to each other in the Senate or response to the kids letters?
+Audience member: Was there any response either internally, people writing memos to each other in the Senate, or response to the kids letters?
 What did they think about the letters that were showing up?

 Dr. Tilley: That's a great question Scott.
 There is some duplicates of correspondence that the committee sent back.
 It's interesting though because almost all of the letter writers I've spoken to recall getting nothing from the Senate, not even a postcard of acknowledgment.
 Although apparently they did send at least letters to some writers.
 And usually it's a fairly basic, "thank you for your comments " or simply an update about the hearing.
 And outside of -- near the beginning -- outside of the `compilation` of information about letter writers -- almost there -- you can see they've listed location and age if they knew and and maybe a note and you can see that almost all of the correspondence they got was favorable.
 But at some point they even quit compiling this list because this list basically has fewer than 300 letters listed and so there are several hundred that are unaccounted for.
 And so at some point they just, I don't think, cared about the letters that they continued to receive.